 Although making a property more eco-friendly may seem high cost, these grants and allowances can make it much more affordable.

-The UK government along with a vast number of countries worldwide recently signed a pledge that commits the country to reducing its greenhouse gas emissions by as much as 80% by 2050.
+The UK government along with a vast number of countries worldwide recently signed a pledge that commits the country to reduce its greenhouse gas emissions by as much as 80% by 2050.

 For example, the Green Deal and the Renewable Heating Incentive both aim to incentivise eco-friendly upgrades to older homes.
 It is well worth then, doing some research to see if there are any grants available for you before you start work on any improvements.

 New buildings are all designed to be eco-friendly with good insulation in the walls and roof as well as double - or even triple glazing.
-Older buildings though particularly period ones tend to be draughty, with ill fitting doors, and single glazed sash windows, which, whilst beautiful, leak heat like sieves.
-Installing double glazing or fitted shutters are just one easy way to improve and old building EPC rating.
+Older buildings though particularly period ones tend to be draughty, with ill-fitting doors, and single glazed sash windows, which, whilst beautiful, leak heat like sieves.
+Installing double glazing or fitted shutters are just one easy way to improve an old building EPC rating.

 Old boilers are notoriously inefficient, they are also liable to breaking (maintenance fees can end up costing more than a new boiler in some cases!), and just less effective than newer designs.
 For all of these reasons, new boilers are a big draw for new tenants.
 Nobody wants an elderly boiler that gives out after ineffectively heating the building in the dead of winter.
 We’ve all been there, and we’ve all hated it.